 Sarcoptic and notoedric mange mites

-Sarcoptes scabiei is responsible for sarcoptic mange in many pet animals.
+Sarcoptes scabiei is responsible for sarcoptic mange in many pet animals and can be transmitted to humans.
 The mite is widely distributed all over Europe but it is most frequently reported in urban areas in central Europe.

 Sarcoptic mange is predominantly characterised by skin lesions.
 If left untreated the lesions can progress, culminating in life-threatening weakness and emaciation.